TheBeege/lt3Heart/README.md

 ## User Config File ##

 lt3 creates a file ~/.lt3\_config.
 You'll want to edit this guy, otherwise lt3 will break when attempting to init, and you'll pull your hair out for awhile.
+If you do it wrong, attempting `lt3 init` will spit out an error with "undefined", stating that it doesn't recognize character "u".
+This is because lt3 created the file with contents "undefined", and it's now trying to parse it as JSON.

 Here's my .lt3\_config as a sample: